 An ISAC establishes the selection methodology used to assess candidates.
-This can include working with selection models developed by agencies, including a partnership with agency recruitment providers.
+An ISAC may seek expert opinion or appoint an agency head to assist with all, or part, of the assessment.
+This can involve working with selection models developed by agencies, including a partnership with agency recruitment providers.

 The ISAC considers the claims of all persons who apply for the job vacancy including persons who are not employed in the APS.

 The role of an ISAC is to conduct merit-based staff selection.
 This means assessing both the suitability of candidates for the job vacancy and establishing which candidates are best able to do the job, relative to other candidates.
 In making this assessment, ISACs consider the skills and attributes of candidates and the skills and attributes required to perform the duties of the job vacancy successfully.

 - apply procedural fairness

 - conduct their processes as quickly as possible while giving proper consideration to the claims of the candidates